AndreasSchachner/AndreasSchachner.github.io/bio.markdown

 - **Since 10/2019**: STFC studentship awarded by DAMTP

+- **03/2021**: Smith-Knight and Rayleigh-Knight Prize for my essay on quantum corrections in string theory compactifications

 - **10/2019 - 02/2020**: Helen Stone scholarship awarded by the Cambridge Trust

 - **10/2019**: Otto-Haxel prize for ``an outstanding theoretical Master’s thesis'' awarded by the Department of Physics and Astronomy in Heidelberg once per year for the best theoretical and experimental work